 Last year we decided to measure the carbon footprint of our fast food heroes, our Better Burgers and Waffle Fries.
 At LEON we spend nearly 75% of our purchasing budget in the UK and so a majority of our burger ingredients are from this country and our fries arrive by boat from the Netherlands.
-These truths mean we have avoided transport-related carbon emissions where possible.
+These sourcing methods mean we have avoided transport-related carbon emissions where possible.

 We changed our energy supplier in October of last year and Ecotricity now supply our restaurants with 100% green UK electricity, which also contributes to our menu items having a lower carbon footprint.